 Feldmann and Mysliewietz~\cite{MR1397915} constructed a Gray code for all bitstrings of length~$n$ which in every step either flips the leftmost bit or shifts all bits cyclically one position to the left or right.

 Savage, Shields and West~\cite{MR1951392} consider a Gray code for all bitstrings of length~$n$ which in every step either flips the leftmost bit or transposes two adjacent bits $01\leftrightarrow 10$.
-Clearly, the listing must start and end at~$0^n$ and $1^n$, respectively, as these two only admit flipping the leftmost bit.
+Clearly, the listing must start and end with~$0^n$ and $1^n$, respectively, as these two only admit flipping the leftmost bit.
 The authors constructed such a Gray code for all~$n>5$ for which $\binom{n+1}{2}$ is odd, and showed that it does not exist otherwise due to balancedness problems.
 Figure~\ref{fig:bits1}~(l) shows their construction for~$n=6$.
 Observe that such a Gray code corresponds to a Hamilton path in the cover graph of the poset of all lattice paths of length~$n$ with steps~$(+1,+1)$ or~$(+1,-1)$ (encoded by 1 and~0, respectively) ending at the fixed point~$(n,0)$ and ordered by the pointwise-below relation, which was introduced by Stanley in a slightly different context.
 In this setting, the aforementioned results were considerably strengthened by Tasoulas, Manes and Sapounakis~\cite{MR4703269}, who showed that the cover graphs of various intervals in this poset all admit Hamilton cycles.